Pilot, 4 Americans killed when plane crashes into Australian mall

 (CNN)A small chartered plane with five people aboard crashed into a mall shortly after takeoff Tuesday morning from Melbourne's Essendon Airport, Australian police said.

-All five people on board were killed in the crash, police said.
+All five on board were killed in the crash, police said.
 The four passengers were from the United States, and the pilot was Australian.

 Texan Greg Reynolds De Haven, 70, was among the passengers killed.
 He was on a golf outing with friends during his three-week trip to Australia, his sister Denelle Wicht told CNN.